Sitecore/jss/docs/data/routes/docs/nextjs/page-routing/jss-routes/en.md

 * The `context` object will also contain the Next.js route `locale`.
 * The `locale` is passed to the JSS Layout Service call as a `sc_lang` parameter.

+> See [here](/docs/nextjs/internationalization/using-i18n) for more information on using Next.js i18n with JSS.